jhnns/rewire/README.md

 var myModule = rewire("../lib/myModule.js");
 ```

 rewire acts exactly like require.
-Just with one difference: Your module will now export a special setter and getter for private variables.
+With just one difference: Your module will now export a special setter and getter for private variables.

 ```javascript
 myModule.__set__("path", "/dev/null");